Blue Hills (radio serial): History: background

-Production and broadcast

 Blue Hills was broadcast from the ABC's capital city stations 2FC, 3AR, 4QG, 5CL, 7ZL and their regional networks at 1 pm AET and repeated, for city listeners, at 6:45 pm, Monday to Friday, though the Friday episode was dropped in 1954.
 Due to limitations imposed by the telecommunications of the time (and no doubt also the two-hour time difference), it was initially broadcast only in the Eastern States and South Australia.
 5DR Darwin (later 8DR) began broadcasting the program in September 1952, and 6WF Perth and Western Australian regional stations began in January 1955, using transcription discs and, later, magnetic tape sourced from Sydney.
 The duration of each episode was 15 minutes apart from the finale, which needed 30 minutes to round up each character.
 The first words spoken in the first episode were by Queenie Ashton as Mrs Gordon, and as Granny Bishop the last words ("good bye") in the final episode some 27 years later.

-Actors
+The finale episode is available at the National Film and Sound Archive.

+List of actors

-Among the many Sydney actors, perhaps hundreds, who played in Blue Hills were:
+Among the many Sydney actors – perhaps hundreds – who played in Blue Hills, several actors had previously appeared in Gwen Meredith's earlier radio serial The Lawsons.